Flavjack/journalclub/manuscript/Journal-Club_article.md

 A journal club (JC) is one of the well-established and popular methods of graduate and post-graduate education with about 200 years of history (Topf et al., 2017).
 The JC was denominated in this way by Dr. James Paget in 1835.
 It was so named as the doctors of St. Bartholomew's Hospital, London, used to sit in a lounge and read the journals.
 But since their introduction by Sir William Osler in 1875 as regular meeting for a group of doctors and students to discuss publications where the JC have a long history in the medical sciences.

 The original purpose of a JC was to help physicians stay up to date with current research and implement the research findings in clinical practice.
 It promotes group studying and contributes to developing a habit of continuously studying.
 But many aims can be achieved by participants during JC sessions as spreading scientific information and knowledge transfer, keeping up to date with the literature, and developing critical thinking or analytical skills in general.
-Additionally, the JC also acts as a motivating tool [(Sanwatsarkar et al., 2022)](https://www.zotero.org/google-docs/?wi6LC5) and it makes the task of studying more manageable.
+Additionally, the JC also acts as a motivating tool [(Sanwatsarkar et al., 2022)](https://www.zotero.org/google-docs/?wi6LC5) and makes studying more manageable.

 This paper describes the establishment of a JC during two academic semesters for plant genetics lectures as a remote learning approach at the Universidad Nacional Agraria La Molina, Peru.
 The main hypothesis was that the implementation of JC could improve the critical thinking skills and the capability of the student to relate the topic of the lectures in an environment with a lack of practical knowledge due to COVID restrictions.